ari-dasci/OD-AI-SGD/README.md

 4. Distilling ongoing challenges and target areas for important advances.
 5. A compilation of ***869*** publications related to the application of AI and other digital technologies to boost the attainment of the SDGs.

-The results from 1 to 4 are exponded in the paper entitled:
+The results from 1 to 4 are expounded in the paper entitled:

 >A Panoramic View and SWOT Analysis of Artificial Intelligence for achieving the Sustainable Development Goals by 2030: Progress and Prospects